 If you pay full price for an ACA plan, it is not cheap – but most self-employed people have no other good options.
 What you pay depends on where you live, your income and your age.
 If you qualify for a subsidy, your cost may be surprisingly small, especially if you are young.
 Smokers pay double the rates paid by non-smokers.

-If your family makes below 400 percent of the poverty level ($49,960 for a single person, $67,640 for a couple and $103,000 for a family of four), you can receive a subsidy that will help you pay for your health insurance.
+If your family makes below 400 percent of the poverty level ($51,040 for a single person and $104,800 for a family of four), you can receive a subsidy that will help you pay for your health insurance.
 Your income is your Adjusted Gross Income, after deductions.

-If your income after deductions is below 250 percent of the poverty level ($31,225 for a single person, $42,275 for a couple and $64,375 for a family of four), you have access to plans with lower co-payments and deductibles.
+If your income after deductions is below 250 percent of the poverty level ($31,900 for a single person; and $65,500 for a family of four), you have access to plans with lower co-payments and deductibles.
 These are called cost-sharing reductions.
 These plans are good options for people who qualify.

 I’ve been using the ACA to buy my health insurance since it went into effect in 2014.
-As a self-employed person of a certain age, I have found it the best option, though it is not perfect and it can be expensive.
+As a self-employed person of a certain age, I have found it the best option, though it is not perfect and it can be expensive if you don’t get a subsidy.

 Who can use the ACA in Florida?

-Anyone who is a U.S. citizen or a legal immigrant can buy insurance from the exchange, but in Florida, which did not expand Medicaid, only those who earn at least $12,490 a year are eligible for subsidies, even if they aren’t eligible for Medicaid.
-(Other states created options for low-income residents who don’t qualify for Medicaid, which is the government-funded program for the poorest Americans.)
+Anyone who is a U.S. citizen or a legal immigrant can buy insurance from the exchange, but in Florida, which did not expand Medicaid, only those who earn at least $12,760 a year are eligible for subsidies, even if they aren’t eligible for Medicaid.
+(Other states created options for low-income residents who don’t qualify for Medicaid, which is the government-funded program for the poorest Americans.
+Florida’s Legislature has chosen to leave those people without help.)

-Who can’t use the ACA or can’t get a subsidy?
+Who can’t use the ACA or get a subsidy?

-- Those who have employer-provided health care (though there is an exception if the cost to the employee is more than 9.56% of the employee’s income or the plan doesn’t provide a minimum level of coverage).
+- Those who have employer-provided health care (though there is an exception if the cost to the employee is more than 9.56 percent of the employee’s income or the plan doesn’t provide a minimum level of coverage).

 - Those who receive Medicaid, Medicare, use the Children’s Health Insurance Program (CHIP) or military insurance.